Sanjayan-Ganesan/Sanjayan-Ganesan/README.md

 - 🔭 I’m currently working on FullStack Web Development and in Game of Coding.

-- 🌱 I’m currently learning MERN Stack along with Data Structures & Algorithm with a Rush on Competitive Programming.
+- 🌱 I’m currently learning Full Stack along with Data Structures & Algorithm with a Rush on Competitive Programming.

 - 👯 I’m looking to collaborate on to a Challenging Organisation as SDE to enhance and emphasis their Software Performance.

-- 💬 Ask me about MERN Stack and DSA.
+- 💬 Ask me about Full Stack and DSA.

 - 📫 How to reach me: Do contact me for Queries @ sanjayanganesan@gmail.com